You're building a new application. So you need somewhere to store your data. It's time to create a table in your database!

 If you're hoping to reclaim the space these columns used, you need to wipe them from the table.
 Do this with the following command:

 alter table toys drop ununsed columns;

 As you're now doing the work of deleting the data, this can take a long time.
 The key difference here is dropping unused columns is non-blocking.
 Your application can continue to run as normal.

 Whichever method you use, take care when removing columns.
 Dropping columns or setting them unused are both one-way operations.
 There is no "undrop column" command.
 If you made a mistake, you'll have to recover the table from a backup!

 So that helps if you're removing some of the columns.
 But what if you want to scrap the whole table?

 Sometimes you may want to delete a whole table.
 To do this, drop the table like so:

 drop table toys;

 This removes the whole table and its data.
 Like dropping columns, this is a one-way operation.

 Starting your SQL journey and want to know more?
 The video above is from the first module of Databases for Developers: Foundations.
-This beginner's course teaches you SQL.
+Learn SQL by taking this free online tutorial.